M-M-Coders/phase-1-project/README.md

 > Run using live server
 > use the live link
 ***
-## Live Link
-Or you can access the web application directly via this : https://eceechain.github.io/Ecee-liquorStore/
-***

 ## Dependencies
 - Google fonts
 - Font awesome Icons